-I, Gail Farlow, with the support of my husband Mick, have a sustainable, small scale flower farm at Bells Creek on the Sunshine Coast in Queensland.
+I, Gail Farlow, with the support of my husband Mick, have a sustainable, small scale flower farm and a flower truck.
+I facilitate horticulture therapy sessions and flower growing workshops on the Sunshine Coast.

-We are passionate about restorative and sustainable agriculture and strive to enhance our soil, ourselves and our community through intentional farming and floristry practices.
+Mick and I are both passionate about restorative and sustainable agriculture and strive to enhance our soil, ourselves and our community through intentional farming and floristry practices.

-I am passionate about ‘sharing the power of flowers’ through friendly face-to-face customer service, direct from the farmers to you.
+I am passionate about ‘sharing the power of flowers’ through friendly face-to-face service in all areas of my business.

 We have been nurturing our 1.25-acre parcel of land at Bells Creek since 1992.
 We have enjoyed an intentionally simple lifestyle of growing our own food, keeping chickens and raising our two daughters.

 Once the girls left home and I had more time on my hands, I could spend my time more freely, doing what I liked.
 I always wanted to be a farmer.
 So, this presented the perfect opportunity to become a flower farmer.
 I chose to grow flowers as opposed to food because I wanted to share the power and enjoyment of flowers.

 Since 2015, when this decision was made, I have purposefully learnt, researched, experimented, risked, grown and challenged myself along the journey to what is now Farlows’ Floriculture.
 During these first five years, I worked full-time off the farm to buy the initial infrastructure to get me started.